JeremyRubin/utxos.org/content/alternatives.md

 Congestion Control | no    | yes   | yes    | no   | yes   | ~ctv  | yes  | yes  | yes

+- yes*: CTV/APO enable better vaults than are currently possible, but not nearly as good as OP_VAULT ones.
 - tap*: yes if combined with something that allows turning a script into a Taproot, plus often also `OP_CAT`
 - csfs*: yes if combined with `OP_CHECKSIGFROMSTACK`